 Combined, the DSHEA (1994) legislation and FDA rulings regulate the FDA by prohibiting the FDA from approving foods and supplements as drugs, while also prohibiting anyone from promoting, selling, and using foods and supplements wrongly as drugs and medical treatments for the prevention, management, and cure of diseases and health-conditions.

 Supplements are Often Confused with Pharmaceutical Drugs

 Physicians, and the medical industry as a whole, want to have regulatory control of supplements for medical quackery medicine uses as part of their treatment protocols when privately working with patients.
-The medical industry will use, in error, evidence-based pseudo-science to link intoxicant and drug induced injuries of liver damage, including the poor and restrictive dietsrecommended by the medical industry, instead to dietary supplements, contrary to the long-time safety use of supplements throughout history.
+The medical industry and medical institutions will erroneously use evidence-based pseudo-science to link intoxicant and drug induced injuries of liver damage, including their own recommendation of poor and restrictive diets, to dietary supplements, contrary to the long-time safety use of supplements throughout history.

 Banning Supplements to Reduce Deaths By People Who Took Them

 Experts from regulatory agencies will whack-a-mole when they take a suspected link that a supplement killed a person to ban the sale and distribution a such a supplement.
 Erroneous success will be obtained from wiping out nearly all deaths from a particular supplement that is no longer sold and distributed.
 And yet, enough people take supplements so that many adverse events, which lead to emergency room visits will be incorrectly linked to causing the adverse event, instead of showing relation to any inappropriate dieting, lack of hydration, or restrictive diets that remove food groups and salt from consumption.

 Using Evidence Instead of Science to Link Supplements to Causing Death and Disease